charliej2005/charliej2005/README.md

 - 👋 Hi, I’m @CharlieJ2005
 - 👀 I’m interested in computers, programming and sustainability
-- 🌱 I’m currently learning various things here an there
+- 🌱 I’m currently learning various things here and there
 - 💞️ I’m looking to collaborate on nothing much at the moment
 - 📫 How to reach me is a secret
 - 😄 Pronouns: he/him